ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/workload-topic.md

 ## Initializing a load test {#init}

 Before executing the load, you need to initialize it.
 During initialization, you will create a topic named `workload-topic` with the specified options.
-To initialize the load, run the command:
+To initialize the load, run the following command:

 ```bash
 {{ ydb-cli }} [global options...] workload topic init [options...]